 At Altaflo, however, we focus on tubing on pipes, so the fluoroplastics we offer come in the following forms:

 The most flexible fluoroplastic available, this type has the broadest temperature range of any material of its kind and can resist highly corrosive liquids and gases even at elevated temperatures.
-Find out about the PTFE tubing we have available here.
+Find out more about PTFE tubing.

 FEP has a lower maximum operating temperature than PTFE, but it has very good chemical resistance and offers excellent clarity.
-Find out more about the FEP tubing and pipe we can provide here.
+Find out more about the FEP tubing and pipe we can provide.

 PFA was developed as a version of FEP with higher temperature resistance.
 It boasts an extreme chemical resistance.
-Our PFA tubing and pipe are made exclusively from the highest molecular weight resins available — find out more about them here.
+Our PFA tubing and pipe are made exclusively from the highest molecular weight resins available — find out more about them PFA tubing and pipe.

 - Polyvinylidene Fluoride (PVDF)

 PVDF is an abrasion resistant material and is suitable for use in applications that require chemical resistance with low permeability.
 Our PVDF tubing and pipe provide excellent abrasion resistance and mechanical strength in use with chemicals and solvents.
-Find out more about the PVFD products we offer here.
+Find out more about the PVFD tubing and pipe products.